-Sheffield announced an Exploration Target of 20-60Mt at 58 to 64% Fe at Three Pools based on the results of detailed mapping and sampling conducted during the month of June.
+A substantial Exploration Target of 20-60Mt at 58 to 64% Fe was outlined by sampling and mapping at Three Pools (refer to the Company's ASX release of 27 July 2011).
 This target is derived from the total mapped area of enrichment at five prospects (approximately 789,470m2), a mineralisation thickness of between 10m and 30m and typical bulk densities for high grade bedded iron deposits.
 Sheffield has not yet reported Mineral Resources at the Three Pools project and any discussion in relation to targets and Mineral Resources is conceptual in nature.
 There has been insufficient exploration to define a Mineral Resource and it is uncertain if further exploration will result in the determination of a Mineral Resource.

-In total 70 rock chip samples have been collected from iron enrichment at Three Pools.
+Seventy rock chip samples were collected from iron enrichment at Three Pools.
 These samples returned an average grade of 61.89% Fe (with values up to 66.6% Fe) and 0.097% P. Results of sample traverses taken across strike include: